huzaifa-vartana/Order-Placing-App/README.md

 - View all the Placed Orders
 - Proper Validations and Error Checking
 - Calculates total price for the whole cart and for each row.
-- Local Storage to save the customers inforamtion after subsequent visits.
+- Local Storage to save the customer's information after subsequent visits.